 CBCs in the northwest regularly reported Bohemian Waxwings through 1979, with high counts of 570 at Scottsbluff in 1961 and 300 at Crawford, Dawes Co 23 Dec 1978.
 The only CBC report since 1979 was 10 birds at Lake McConaughy, Keith Co 28 Dec 1996, until the incursion of 2004-2005, when CBCs at Scottsbluff, Crawford, and Lake McConaughy had counts of 100, 235, and 237 respectively.
 A total of 325 was recorded on the Harrison CBC, Sioux Co 30 Dec 2007, and eight were easterly on the Lake McConaughy CBC 29 Dec 2007.

-Easternmost were one with Cedar Waxwings in Boyd Co 24 Feb 2013, and one in Buffalo Co 12 Mar 2011.
+Easternmost were singles with Cedar Waxwings in Lancaster Co 22 Nov 2006, in Buffalo Co 12 Mar 2011, and in Dakota Co 31 Jan 2013 and Boyd Co 24 Feb 2013.
 One on the Omaha CBC, Douglas Co 30 Dec 1989 was in the Iowa part of the count circle.